miklevin/MikeLev.in/_posts/2023-05-08-i-never-saw-a-purple-unicorn-and-never-hope-to-see-one-take-and-reverse.md

 feels like little hatchets chipping away at my ankles... uncles... ankles.
 I often get the feeling that those who covet money and projecting a tight buttoned-up appearance of authority and "the patriarchy" dislike this sort of attitude and behavior pattern.
+They want to be lords.

-They usually get into real estate, because it's really the best path for an average person to become rich.
+They usually get into real estate, because it's really the best path for those of little creativity to become rich.
 Land is one of the only indisputable things of value from which you can always extract money once you have it, the ultimate passive income source for the ultimate passive minds.
-I don't vibe like a landlord, that's for sure.
+A finite resource you can seize and extract money from others for access to it.
+If you want insight into the real estate mind, read Rob Ringer's book, *Winning Through Intimidation*, one of the great unwitting gifts to me by my father.
+I don't vibe like a landlord, but this book taught me about those who do.

 Such personalities are always at risk.
 They must occasionally don the disguise of the buttoned-up, non-emotional, stiff upper lipped types to have a seat at